search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-When you form a limited liability company (LLC), you must meet the state’s requirements for naming your business.
-Even though the naming rules are strict, there isn’t a set LLC owner title.
-You can choose one that reflects your position in the company, and not everyone calls themselves “President” or “CEO.”
-Whatever you call yourself, you need the title of an LLC owner to sign legal documents and secure financing.
+When someone forms a limited liability company (LLC), they must meet the state’s requirements for naming their business.
+Even though the naming rules are strict, there isn’t a set title for LLC owners.
+Owners can choose titles that best reflect their position in the company, and not everyone calls themselves “President” or “CEO.”
+Whatever an owner calls themselves, they need the title of an LLC owner to sign legal documents and secure financing.

-With so many options for LLC titles, you might want a little guidance.
-Our team has put together some suggestions to help you find a title that suits you and your company.
-When you’re ready, use our LLC Formation Services to start your LLC and get ongoing support for your business.
+With so many options for LLC titles, it’s natural for entrepreneurs to crave a little guidance.
+This guide offers suggestions to help entrepreneurs find a title that suits them and their companies.
+And when it’s time to formalize the business, those entrepreneurs can use the LLC Formation Services to start their LLC and get ongoing support for their business.

 Official Titles for LLC Owners

 State business laws refer to an LLC owner as an “LLC member.”
-Most states require an LLC to have at least one member.
-Thus, you can use the built-in tile of “member” if you run a single-member LLC.
-Because LLCs can have multiple members (a multi-member LLC), you may need to use distinct LLC position titles to:
+Most states require an LLC to have at least one member (see LLC member definition).
+Thus, an LLC owner can use the built-in title of “member” if they run a single-member LLC.
+Because LLCs can have multiple members (see multi-member LLC definition), the owners may need to use distinct LLC position titles to:

 • Show lenders and business partners which owners have decision-making authority for the business